 There are so many interesting stories out there.
 Talk to almost anyone and you’ll find out something unique.
 Maybe it’s how their family started a business in Calgary.
 How their father began with an idea and 20 bucks in his pocket.
 How that idea grew and grew and now, 50 years later, the father has built an empire.

-Legacy writing breathes life into memories and gives them a voice and a place in history.
+Writing about your experiences breathes life into memories and gives them a voice and a place in history.
 It connects our past to our future and celebrates our success and achievements.
-It’s why I got into legacy writing.
+It’s why I got into memoir writing.

 I’ve always been interested in hearing peoples’ stories.
 Ever since I was young I wanted to hear about how my mother and father met or what my grandparents did when they were little.
 It was fascinating to think of my grandmother as a young girl sitting on a train in Scotland on her way to Canada.
 Out the window she could see the family farm as the train passed by – and glimpsed her favourite dog sitting in the driveway.